allister-grange/unified-devops/README.md

     - [ ] install the db
     - [ ] accounts
     - [ ] databases (comes from s3, have a command line or variable to disable this so that it doesn't use too much bandwidth)
+- [ ] how do I do DNS to set this up as a non-prod?

 - use terraform for the following
   - [ ] standing up the image
   - [ ] nbfw create a new rule and attach it (like MissingLink-Firewall)

+- long term todos/clean ups
+  - [ ] nginx configs should be split into 3 services